-A dendrogram where each fragment is linked to the next by a slightly higher tie bar suggests that there are no clusters in the dataset (see figure 1.b).
-This is indicative of a single geometry type or of a continuum.
+A dendrogram which shows 'chaining', i.e. where each sample is linked to the next by a slightly higher tie bar, gradually stepping up evenly from left to right, suggests that there are no clusters in the dataset (figure 1.c)

-A dendrogram where two fragments in the same cluster are joined by a relatively high tie bar may indicate that the analysis should be more discriminate in classifying clusters, and that the cut-level should be lowered to split the cluster into smaller groups.
+A dendrogram where two sample in the same cluster are joined by a relatively high tie bar may indicate that the analysis should be more discriminate in classifying clusters, and that the cut-level should be lowered to split the cluster into smaller groups.
+Sample effects - such as preferred orientation, or height variances, can affect how similar two patterns appear - these issues need to be kept in mind when determining the optimum cut-level.